These are the participating companies (issuers):

 Dividends explained

-Dividends are how a company rewards or pays out a portion of its profits to shareholders/ investors.
+Dividends are how a company rewards or pays out a portion of its profits to shareholders/investors.
 It is important to note that not all companies pay dividends, even if they are profitable.
-They can choose to do several things with the profit made such as:

 Important Dividend Dates